 6. Two Letters of Recommendation

-Two letters of recommendation written by teachers or professional colleagues who are well positioned to comment on your intellectual strengths and professional promise.
+Written by teachers or professional colleagues who are well-positioned to comment on your intellectual strengths and professional promise.

 7. Demonstration of English Proficiency